expressjs/expressjs.com/en/resources/contributing.md

 If you post a question and do not outline the above items or make it easy for us to understand and reproduce your issue, it will be closed.

 ## Security Policies and Procedures

+> NOTE: This is copied from [Security Policies and Procedures in the Express  repository](https://github.com/expressjs/express/blob/master/Security.md).

 This document outlines security procedures and general policies for the Express project.